How can we help?

 Relationship Reconciliation (TANDEM therapy)

-Throughout our several years in Camden we have been able to connect with - and hopefully make a positive difference to - many family members and friends of "addicted others".
+Throughout our several years in Camden we have connected with - and made a positive difference to - many family members and friends of people misusing substances.
 Some of them continue to stay in touch and to welcome new members of our little community.
-Coffee mornings are an opportunity for an informal chat with other people in similar situation - about shared problems, or about something completely different, depending on the needs and the mood...
+Our meet-ups are an opportunity for an informal chat with other people in similar situation - about shared problems, or about something completely different, depending on the needs and the mood...

 Sometimes you feel like you can't talk any more, and if feels like everything has already been said - not once but hundreds of times.
 Sometimes what is needed is giving attention to your body, and repaying it with a bit of TLC for being so loyal and supportive in your struggles.

 The range of therapies on offer varies at different times.
-Auricular (ear) acupuncture and mindfulness groups are there for you most of the time.
-There are also sometimes yoga classes and massages.
+Auricular (ear) acupuncture and mindfulness groups are available most of the time.
+Sometimes there are yoga classes and massages.
 What we can't offer ourselves we will try to find for you among the many fantastic places in Camden offering amazing classes or therapy sessions.